 2026 Spring FOOT-Notes

-Madison Parks Division has informed FOOT that the Olin Park Pavilion will be unavailable for all of 2026 due to necessary correction and repair of moisture issues in the crawl space below the pavilion floor.
+Madison Parks Division initially informed FOOT that Normal Hall (the Olin Park Pavilion) would not be available for all of 2026 due to necessary correction of moisture issues in the crawl space below the pavilion floor.
+Those repairs have now been postponed to 2027, so we have one more season to enjoy the wooden dance floor in Normal Hall (the building we've long been referring to incorrectly as the Olin Park Pavilion).

 June 7: Gratitude in Nature (9am-12pm)